 Some of the flooring in our Poconos vacation rental needed replacing.
 Namely, the floating hardwood floor in the dining room and kitchen and the carpet in the living room.

-We looked into tile, stone and hardwood floors.
-The problem with all 3 of those flooring solutions was the requirement to have a level sub-floor, ours was uneven… like really uneven.
+We looked into tile, stone, and hardwood floors.
+The problem with all of them was that they all needed a level sub-floor and ours was uneven… like really uneven.

 Since the entire house is made of rough-cut oak, the flooring is not even close to being level.